-Businesses in all segments of the automotive industry are currently facing a range of challenges that require dedicated and effective solutions.
+Businesses in all segments of the automotive industry are currently facing a range of challenges that require targeted and effective solutions.
 As the industry works to bring production up to pre-2020 levels, companies are managing new market pressures, legacy trends and a global labor shortage that's increasing demand for top automotive talent.

-In this fast-moving, unpredictable environment, your business needs to have confidence in the talent available in your workforce, or in your ability to acquire or develop the skills required to succeed.
+In this fast-moving, unpredictable environment, your business needs to have confidence in your workforce and your ability to acquire or develop the skills required to succeed.

 If you're concerned about skills gaps and how they could hold your business back, you need a clear plan to attract and retain top automotive industry talent.